kjolley/BIGSdb_documentation/data_analysis.rst

 are incomplete you can:

-* Completely exclude from analysis - Any locus that is incomplete in at least one isolate will be removed from the analysis completely (default).
+* Completely exclude from analysis - Any locus that is incomplete in at least one isolate will be removed from the analysis completely.
 Using this option means that if there is one bad genome with a lot of incomplete sequences in your analysis, a large proportion of the loci may not be used to calculate distances.

-* Treat as a distinct allele - This treats all incomplete sequences as a specific allele 'T'.
+* Treat as a distinct allele - This treats all incomplete sequences as a specific allele 'I'.
 This varies from any other allele, but all incomplete sequences will be treated as though they were identical.

-* Ignore in pairwise comparison - This is probably the best option (and will likely become the default).
+* Ignore in pairwise comparison (default) - This is probably the best option.
   In this case, incomplete alleles are only excluded from the analysis when comparing the particular isolate that has it.
 Other isolates with different alleles will be properly included.
-The affect of this option will be to shorten the distances of isolates with poorly sequenced genomes with the others.
+The effect of this option will be to shorten the distances of isolates with poorly sequenced genomes with the others.

 Paralogous loci, i.e. those with multiple good matches, can be excluded from the analysis (default).
 This is the safest option since there is no guarantee that differences seen between isolates at paralogous loci are real if the alternative matches are equally good.
+NB: Loci are also only classed as paralogous when the alternative matches identify different sequences, otherwise multiple contigs of the same sequence region would result in false positives.

+When paralogous loci are excluded, there are two further options:

+* Exclude when paralogous in all isolates (default).
+Loci are only classed as paralogous when there are multiple hits in every genome (except if a genome is missing the locus entirely, in which case that genome is ignored in the calculation).
+This is generally the option that you will want to use with the default BLAST parameters since you can often expect multiple hits even when loci are not paralogous if you have used relaxed thresholds.
+* Exclude when paralogous in any isolate.
+Unless you use stringent BLAST thresholds, this is likely to overestimate the number of paralogous loci, but may be useful if you are specifically looking for them.

 Alignments fieldset
 ===================